CodeToCAD/CodeToCAD/README.md

 - ThreeJS

 ## Warning
-- Since CodeToCad scripts are written in Python, do not run any code you find on the Internet as it may have malicious a intent.
+- Since CodeToCad scripts are written in Python, be careful when running code you find on the Internet as it may have malicious a intent.
 If you are unsure about the code that you are running, consider reaching out to an online community like a Discord server or a forum.

 ## Benefits of code-based modeling with CodeToCAD: